 Moreover, you must decide on your inside sales, direct sales, and online sales strategy and the need for the staff to implement the healthcare marketing strategy.

 You must plan features for both patients and doctors.
 For patients, you can decide if you want to provide SMS, social media, and mobile-based registration or just email registration.
 You can also discuss integration with prior authorization or the EMR system with the option for patients to upload records.
 For search, you can provide both basic and advanced search features based on proximity, rating, popularity, online availability, symptoms, and specialty.

 Along with this, you can decide if you wish to offer video consultation as you will require technology and infrastructure efforts for the same.
 Online payment gateways, rating systems, chatbots, and automation features should be planned in advance.

 So, now as you are aware of the features and practices behind the development of a telemedicine platform for doctors and patients, let’s discuss an important aspect that is cost.

 6. What will be the approximate cost of bootstrapping a telemedicine business?

-If you want to develop everything from scratch or in other words looking for a telemedicine solution provider to code from scratch, you have to spend at least $50,000.
+If you want to develop everything from scratch or in other words looking for a telemedicine software providers to code from scratch, you have to spend at least $50,000.
 You can delegate the development and support work to Knovator Technology and we will tailor your budget by selecting the best set of features for your telemedicine business.